You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

 Why hire a Charlotte personal injury attorney?

-While you can absolutely handle a case yourself, you may get into problems quickly.
+While you can handle a case yourself, you may get into problems quickly.
 Anything you say to an insurance adjuster or defense attorney is an admission and can be used against you.
 Having legal representation conduct these conversations serves to protect you.
-Jason E. Taylor, the founding attorney of our law firm, talks about why it’s important to hire a personal injury attorney to seek legal advice and fight your case if you’ve suffered serious injuries in Charlotte, NC.
+Jason E. Taylor, the founding attorney of our law firm, is adamant that it’s essential to hire a personal injury attorney to seek legal advice and fight your case if you’ve suffered serious injuries in Charlotte, NC.

 What types of damages can you recover?

-There are two basic categories of damages you can recover in personal injury claims: Compensatory and Punitive damages.
+You can recover two basic categories of damages in personal injury claims: Compensatory and Punitive damages.

 Economic Damages could include: